mohamedrasikr/perplexity_super_skills/README.md

 A curated collection of reusable **Super Skills for Perplexity Computer**, organized by domain for workshop participants and practitioners building AI-powered workflows.

-This package was deduplicated before publishing:

-- **13 source files reviewed**
-- **12 unique skills retained**
-- **1 exact duplicate removed** (`content-creative-super-skill` appeared twice)
-- Surviving skill files are preserved as provided; only their repository location and filename were normalized.

 ## Useful links